-The Global Religions Major is one of the most flexible majors at Moravian College.
+The Global Religions Major is one of the most flexible majors at Moravian University.
 Because there are fewer requirements than in other majors, many students elect to combine religion as a double-major to make themselves even better equipped for a wide variety of post-graduate options.
 Students are strongly encouraged to incorporate an internship, study abroad, travel seminars, and/or service learning as part of their degree.

 Global Religions Majors and Minors go on to:

 - attend graduate school in a variety of diverse arenas

 - beginning a master's program in archaeology at Monmouth University (James Wolfe); and also participating in an archaeological excavation at Sandy Hook Lighthouse in Asbury Park, NJ.

 - working as an Admissions Enrollment Counselor at Moravian University (Ed Flaherty), and pursuing a Master's Degree;

 - working at an outdoor adventure resort in Northern Wisconsin, spending time guiding trips in whitewater rafting, rock climbing, zip lining, kayaking and more!
 (Nick Roberts);